-- Costs of gas and oil OR mileage deduction of 14 cents per mile to and from where you volunteer.
-However, the mileage must be for getting yourself to the volunteer site.
-Driving you child to a charitable volunteer event doesn't count.
-On the other hand, there is no threshold to meet as with medical expenses.
+- Costs of gas and oil or a mileage deduction of 14 cents per mile to and from where you volunteer: However, the mileage must be for getting yourself to the volunteer site.
+Driving your child to a charitable volunteer event doesn't count.
 Parking fees and tolls can be deducted as well.
-Routine upkeep and maintenance costs are not deductible nor any share of your car’s insurance.
+Routine upkeep and maintenance costs are not deductibles nor any share of your car’s insurance.

-- Round trip public transportation costs such as subway, bus, or taxi fare from work or home to the place where volunteering takes place.
+- Round trip public transportation costs: This includes subway, bus, or taxi fare from work or home to the place where volunteering takes place.
 This can become a bit complicated should you take the bus home from work, but stop off to volunteer.
 You'll have to isolate the part of your fees or fare that involve your volunteer work.

-- Long distance transportation, lodging, and meal expenses.
-Going to a board meeting in another city or state?
+- Long-distance transportation, lodging, and meal expenses: Are you going to a board meeting in another city or state?
 Or representing your charity at a conference?
 You may be able to deduct airfare or other transportation costs plus hotel expenses and meals if directly connected to your volunteer work.

-- Don’t try to deduct expenses for which the charity reimbursed you.
-That’s double dipping.
-Don’t do it.
+However, you can't deduct expenses for which the charity reimbursed you.
+That’s considered double-dipping, so don't do it.

-- Don’t try to claim personal expenditures as volunteer expenses.
-For instance, you take your child along to your volunteer work and end up buying him lunch.
+Don’t try to claim personal expenditures as volunteer expenses, either.
+For instance, let's say you take your child along to your volunteer work and end up buying him lunch.
 The lunch is not deductible since it is a personal choice, not one mandated by the volunteer work you’re doing.
 Likewise, childcare expenses are not deductible.

-- Keep good written records of expenses related to your volunteer work.
-Start a mileage log and keep it up to date (there are good tech options for doing this, such as smartphone apps Everlance, TripLog, and TrackMyDrive).
+Keep good written records of expenses related to your volunteer work.
+Start a mileage log and keep it up to date.
 Keep all your receipts.

-For more detailed information about deducting volunteer expenses, check out IRS Publication 526.
+For more detailed information about deducting volunteer expenses during tax season, check out IRS Publication 526.